HanzgitH/pluginnode-install/README.md

 #This fixes the RPC syntax error, which caused the external initiator to error, also auto reboot included.

 #Must be installed in /root directory.

+#Credit goes to nmzn who created this install.

 # Please take note that the "./install_node.sh" does not include the docker installation.
 If you have no Docker installed on your VPS you need to run the "./install_docker.sh" first